 Poorly maintained equipment can become a safety hazard.
 In order for the equipment to operate safely and properly over a long period of time, periodic maintenance and occasional repairs are necessary.
-NEVER perform routine service (oil/filter changes, cleaning, etc.) unless all electrical components are shut off.
+DO NOT perform routine service (oil/filter changes, cleaning, etc.) unless all electrical components are shut off.
 Before servicing the unit, always follow the instructions listed below.

-- Verify the Control Power switch is turned OFF (O). - Verify the circuit breakers are turned OFF (O). - Activate (push in) the emergency stop switch. - Disconnect the negative (-) terminal on the battery. - Attach a "Do Not Start" sign to the control panel.
+- Verify the Control Power switch is OFF (O). - Verify the circuit breakers are OFF (O). - Activate (push in) the emergency stop switch. - Disconnect the negative (-) terminal on the battery. - Attach a "Do Not Start" sign to the control panel.
 This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit. - Do not wash the unit with a high pressure hose or with any kind of power washer. - Do not wash the engine block or fuel tank with a power washer or steam cleaner.
 Water may enter the cabinet and collect in the generator windings or other electrical parts, causing damage. - If the unit is stored outside, check for water inside the cabinet and generator before each use.
 If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
-DO NOT use the unit if insulation is cut or worn through. - Verify the condition of the air filter by viewing the level of the vacuum draw on the filter minder gauge.
-Replace the air filter when the yellow center bar reaches the red section on the gauge (20 in.
-H2O). - Check wheel lugs. see Towing the Unit. - Check coolant level daily.
-See the engine operator's manual for coolant recommendations and proper mixture. - o Coolant is checked visually by inspecting the level in the coolant overflow jug located near the radiator. - Normal operating level is between the FULL and ADD markings on the overflow jug, also known as the normal range. - When engine is stopped and completely cool, coolant may be added directly to the coolant overflow jug.
+DO NOT use the unit if insulation is cut or worn through. - Check wheel lugs.
+See Towing The Unit. - Check coolant level daily.
+Refer to the engine operator's manual for coolant recommendations and proper mixture. - Coolant is checked visually by inspecting the level in coolant overflow jug located near the radiator. - Normal operating level is between the full and add markings on the overflow jug known as normal range. - WHEN ENGINE IS STOPPED AND COMPLETELY COOL, coolant may be added directly to the coolant overflow jug.

-- Verify the oil level daily.
-See the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - o Normal operating level is in the cross-hatch pattern between the FULL and ADD markings on the dipstick. - Add oil only if the oil level is below the ADD mark on the bottom of the cross-hatch pattern on the dipstick. - DO NOT OVERFILL the crankcase. - Verify the fuel level. - If the unit is connected to a remote start or transfer switch, make sure the remote switch is also off and tagged.
+- Check oil level daily.
+See the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - o DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - o Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.
+DO NOT OVERFILL the crankcase. - Check fuel level. - If the unit is connected to a remote start or transfer switch, make sure the remote switch is also off and tagged.

 Note: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to bleed the fuel lines.
-See the engine operator's manual supplied with the unit for more information.
+Refer to the engine operator's manual supplied with the unit.

-BASIC MAINTENANCE SCHEDULE
+BASIC MAINTENANCE SCHEDULE - JOHN DEERE ENGINE

-See the original equipment manufacturer's operating manual for a complete list of maintenance requirements.
+Refer to the original equipment manufacturer's operating manual for a complete list of maintenance requirements.
 Failure to comply with the procedures as described in the engine operator manual will nullify the warranty, decrease performance and cause equipment damage or premature equipment failure.
 Maintenance records may be required to complete a warranty request.

 Use the schedule in the following table as a guide for regular maintenance intervals.
+For additional or replacement copies of the engine operator's manual, contact an authorized dealer in your area.